d2l-ai/d2l-en/chapter_optimization/lr-scheduler.md

         train_loss, train_acc, test_acc))
 ```

 Let's have a look at what happens if we invoke this algorithm with default settings, such as a learning rate of $0.5$ and train for $40$ iterations.
-Note how the training accuracuy keeps on increasing while progress in terms of test accuracy stalls beyond a point.
+Note how the training accuracy keeps on increasing while progress in terms of test accuracy stalls beyond a point.
 The gap between both curves indicates overfitting.

 ```{.python .input}
 lr, num_epochs = 0.5, 40